FAQ

 It is not recommended to rebase between desktop environments due to configuration files having different standards which usually lead to broken installations after rebasing between two different DEs.

-I have questions and concerns that cannot be answered in Bazzite's documentationΒΆ
+I have questions or concerns that cannot be answered in the documentation¶

-Reach out to us on our forums or Discord, but if it's an issue or bug you are encountering then report it!
-Be warned that the answers sometimes will be "out of our control" especially when it comes to Nvidia driver problems, game compatibility, or other problems that plague the Linux desktop.
+Please try searching for your question on https://docs.bazzite.gg first before proceeding with the next steps.
+Reach out to us on our forums or Discord if you have a specific question about something, but if it's an issue or bug you are encountering then report it to the issue tracker.
+Keep in mind that certain areas and topics are out of our control especially when it comes to Nvidia driver problems, game compatibility, or other problems that plague the modern day Linux desktop.

-TL;DR: Bazzite is the gaming-centric version of Bluefin (GNOME) and Aurora (KDE Plasma), and all 3 are Universal Blue Fedora custom images intended for end users.
+TL;DR: Bazzite is the gaming-centric version of Bluefin (GNOME) and Aurora (KDE Plasma), and all three are Universal Blue Fedora custom images intended for end users.

-Bluefin and Aurora are nearly identical outside of branding and desktop environment, but Bazzite strays away from both.
-All three are similar for desktop PCs and function similarly and share contributors between projects.
-Bluefin and Aurora target two audiences---individuals who want a maintenance-free Linux desktop experience and developers (using the -dx
+Bluefin and Aurora are nearly identical outside of branding and desktop environment.
+Bazzite is a different image that shares similarities with both Bluefin and Aurora, and all three function relatively the same for desktop PCs and share contributors between projects.
+Bluefin and Aurora target two audiences:

 Do not be alarmed if you see this on our Github repository.
 Builds can fail for a number of reasons, but it's only temporary.
 You can still install and use Bazzite without any issues.
 Latest features and fixes may be delayed until the builds are successfully built again however.